xieweiAlex/English_Learning/words-review.md

 words/2025/words-Apr-25.md
 Fees and **interdictions** by law enforcement reduce the overall take, but North Korea can expect to receive “definitely 80%, maybe 90%” of the funds it steals. -
 Congress is **inert**, but a **deft** Supreme Court might contain him. -
-The disciples were absorbed in a discussion of Lao-tzu's **dictum**. -
 The next issue is that reviewing is generally dull and **vapid**. -